5th March, 2025

 Hidden cost to society

-We have covered the hidden cost of accidents to your business, which are extensive.
+We have covered the hidden costs of accidents to your business, which are extensive.
 And the human cost to the individual.
 But let's zoom out for a moment.
 Because people don't just live to work.
 And we all contribute throughout our lives to the society we live in.
-Our society needs people.
-So the cost of an accident is not just felt by the person affected, and the business they work in, but also by society as a whole.

 Following a serious accident, society may lose a productive person from the labour market, who can no longer contribute to their industry.
-The cost to society can also include increased healthcare needs and dependency on the benefits system for people that are no longer able to work due to their injuries or ill health.
+The cost to society can also include increased healthcare needs and dependency on the benefits system for people who are no longer able to work due to their injuries or ill health.

 For everyone involved, the business, the individual, and society, accidents have a cost.
-And many of these costs are hidden, and not fully considered until an accident happens.
-The bigger the accident, the greater the cost.
+Many of these costs are hidden, and not fully considered until an accident happens.

 Stop accidents before they happen, with near-miss reporting.
 Here are 5 examples of how near-miss reporting can help you prevent accidents.